The-going/evlproject/content/dovetail/altsched/_index.md

 Those steps are:

-1. `core_schedule()` is called over the _PREV_ context to check for the _NEXT_ task to schedule, by priority order.
-If _PREV_ still has the highest priority among runnable tasks, the sequence stops there.
-CAVEAT: the core _must make sure to perform context switches from the out-of-band interrupt stage_, otherwise weird things may happen down the road. [`run_oob_call()`]({{% relref "dovetail/pipeline/usage/stage_escalation.md" %}}) is a routine provided by the interrupt pipeline which may help there.
-See `evl_schedule()` in the EVL core for a typical usage.
+1. `core_schedule()` is called over the _PREV_ context for picking the _NEXT_ task to schedule, by priority order.
+If _PREV_ still has the highest priority among all runnable tasks on the current CPU, the sequence stops there.
+CAVEAT: the core _must make sure to perform context switches from the out-of-band interrupt stage_, otherwise weird things may happen down the road. [`run_oob_call()`]({{% relref "dovetail/pipeline/usage/stage_escalation.md" %}}) is a routine the interrupt pipeline provides which may help there.
+See the implementation of `evl_schedule()` in the EVL core for a typical usage.

 2. If _NEXT_ **is not** the [low priority placeholder task]({{< relref "#altsched-theory" >}}) but _PREV_ is, we will be preempting the